 According to Dummies.com, patching and crack filling materials should be used for foundation repair on cracks over 1/8-inch thick and latex or polyurethane caulk on cracks over 1/4-inch.

 5. Can stains and discoloration on interior concrete surfaces be repaired?

 Helping the concrete to breathe by scrubbing it with hot water and repeating the process may release the stain from the concrete surface.

 If the stain remains an acid wash ($10-$60), you may be able to penetrate the surface and release the stain.
-If neither of these options works, the only remaining choice is to use a stain or colored sealers to either blend the colors in or recolor the entire surface to a new, darker tint.
+If neither of these options works, the only remaining choice is to use a stain or colored sealers to either blend the colors in or recolor the entire surface.

 6. How can I fix high-traffic wear and tear, such as scuffs and scrapes on the surface of indoor concrete?